Windows

 Windows - Maintenance Tasks - Create WSUS Computer Target Groups

-Automate creation of WSUS computer target groups on Windows Server endpoints
+Enforce WSUS computer target groups on Windows Server endpoints to back client-side update ring tagging

 Worklet Details